KayinCheung/KayinCheung.github.io/README.md

 What’s needed is a transaction method that offer the benefits of cryptocurrency payments, yet has a built in escrow mechanism with fair dispute resolution.

+By creating EscrowMyEther, online transaction methods with escrow protection are not limited to Paypal or financial institutions.
+Anyone can be the "Paypal" for their community, charge a fee and offer their escrow services.
+By introducing free market competition, we hope it drives escrow fees down and service levels up, benefiting anyone who transacts online.

 ## Known Issues